-Bentley (through its wholly-owned subsidiary, Scarborough Resources Pty Ltd), has filed applications during the year in respect of tenements in Western Australia prospective for rare earths elements (REE) and uranium.
-A number of tenements in Western Australia were recently granted in July 2022.
-Bentley intends to build and develop a portfolio of exploration projects (via application, farm-in, acquisition or joint venture) for an eventual spin-off into an IPO.
+Bentley (through its wholly-owned subsidiary, Scarborough Resources Pty Ltd), received grant of a number of exploration licence tenements in Western Australia (prospective for rare earths elements (REE) and uranium) during the financial half year.
+A number of exploration licence applications in Western Australia (prospective for REE, uranium and lithium) are pending grant.